 Janah, “Beer sounds enticing, Eloise?”

 Daphne, “I’m chilling by the pool.
-Any girls who care to swim or sun clothing free, I promise to ogle shamelessly.”
+Any girls who care to swim or sun, I promise to ogle shamelessly.”

 Lunch is delivered, unfortunate for the room service guys, the girls are still dressed, mostly.
 Ellen directs traffic, signs the tab, adds forty in cash, they go away happy.

 Girls wander between the pool and the spread on the table, the day slides along.
 Some lounge and chat, others play in the pool, loungers swap with players and repeat.
 By three thirty, it’s time for showers and naps.
-Girls return to their original rooms for a lazy late afternoon doze.
+Girls return to their original rooms for a lazy afternoon doze.

 Mani makes tea later than usual, quarter after five, it’s only her group and the twins staying with them, Katja and Dasha are downstairs with her.

 Mani is leaning against the kitchen island, Dasha faces her, leans in to kiss, “We have Japanese and Chinese girls at home, no Thai,” kisses her again.

 Then a finger explores, Mani bites one corner of her lip, Dasha kneels, pushes up Mani’s t-shirt and leans into the softness.
 Katja makes tea and puts out cookies while Mani moans, then gasps, shudders and sinks back against the counter.